- 2018 Refurb Home

 The base plate assembly is now complete.

-Before re-installing the base plate into the shell, the hole in the top of the shell needed to be repaired.
-In order to determine the best way to repair the hole, I had tested various methods on a damaged shell I had kept (the shell damaged in Hurricane Isaac in 2012 that prompted me to convert this antenna to 2 elements in the first place).More
+Before re-installing the base plate back into the housing, the hole in the top of the housing needed to be repaired.
+In order to determine the best way to repair the hole, I tested various methods on a damaged shell I had kept (the shell damaged in Hurricane Isaac in 2012 that prompted me to convert this antenna to 2 elements in the first place).More

 A penny and JB Weld were used to repair the hole in the top of the EHU.
 I first sanded the top of the EHU to allow the JB Weld to adhere to the surface.